RobotLocomotion/drake-ros/drake_ros_examples/examples/multirobot/README.md

 ## Overview

 The `multirobot.py` script enables RViz visualisation of an array of Kuka LBR iiwa manipulators.
+The manipulators are not controlled.
+The expected behaviour is for them to "flop" about under the influence of gravity as simulation time progresses.

-It publishes the following topics:
+The simulation publishes the following topics:

 * `/tf` (all scene frames)
 * `/scene_markers/collision` (collision geometry of all the robots)